jshea2/OSC-for-OBS/README.md

 - Configure "OSC OUT" to target Application

-- When *Enabled* this allows OBS to send OSC to other applications when a scene is activated.
+- When *Enabled* his allows OBS to send OSC to other applications when a scene is activated.

 - To **use/enable** this function, change the toggle button to ON Configure the prefix and suffix for how you want your OSC application to receive an OSC string from OBS